fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * What is the associativity of function composition?
     Is there some other function in Prelude which operates the same (has the same semantics) as function composition operator `(.)`, but has the opposite associativity?
+* Recursion
+  * What is the difference between iterative and recursive algorithms?
+  * What is a tail recursion?
+  * What is a tail call optimization?
+Can you give examples of functions with and without tail call optimization?

 ## Types